deliveredtechnologies/rulebook/README.md

 ## 5 Using RuleBook with Spring

 RuleBook can be integrated with Spring to inject instances of RuleBooks that are created from POJOs in a package.
 RuleBooks can be specified using either the Java DSL or POJO Rules.
-And since RuleBook's are threadsafe, they can be used as Singeltons, Spring's default for injecting beans.
+And since RuleBooks are threadsafe, they can be used as Singeltons, Spring's default for injecting beans.

 ### 5.1 Adding RuleBook Spring Support to Your Project